ETdoFresh/kasteroids/documentation/world_serialization.md

 This has no collision checking or smoothness between receiving packets.
 Hence the image will jump around if the estimates are wrong, which they often will be.
 But we now have a good estimate of how much in the future the client needs to operate for smooth gameplay on the server, and ~~pretty good~~ so/so guess of where objects should be given the most recent packet.

 *Tangent Note: This may be a form of Dead Reckoning, as we are passing velocities... but, we really can't guarantee anything with these velocities, but I think you must have some guarantees when working with Dead Reckoning.
-So, maybe not at all?*
+So, maybe... errr, yeah, maybe not Dead Reckoning at all...*

 ### Prediction World

 At this point, we know what data we are receiving from the server.
 We know how to smooth that out via **Interpolation World**.
 We know how to kind-of predict the future time (*cough* *cough*, I mean client current time) via **Extrapolation World**.
 So, are we done?
 Nope.
 In fact, trying to play the game in **Extrapolation World** is just awful.
 We need a GOOD prediction that feels right.
-Hence, no more mr. dumb client...
+Hence, no more Mr. dumb client...
 We are running all Physics and Game Logic straight on the client.

 Are we throwing out everything we've done thus far?
 Well, kind-of? **Interpolation World** has its use cases (more for like observation instead of interaction while not using heavy resources to predict the world). **Extrapolation World** can be used to help with prediction misses/server reconciliation, but not really useful in actual gameplay.
 So... yeah, this will start off as a brand new world.